 May 14, 2020

-JCCBI propose a look back at nine decades of history, innovation, engineering and mobility!
+JCCBI proposed a look back at nine decades of history, innovation, engineering and mobility!

-Government of Canada marks the 90th anniversary of the Jacques Cartier Bridge.
+Government of Canada marked the 90th anniversary of the Jacques Cartier Bridge.

 Gift of the inaugural trowel to JCCBI